 Slow in a cold boot with Vite

-This is the expect behaviour.
+This is the expect behavior.
 We are adding more features, which means we have 2× to 8× lines of code comparing with

 @vuepress/theme-default according to the functions you are using.
-So transpiling and sending the theme and plugins code to broswer is expected to increase from
+So transpiling and sending the theme and plugins code to browser is expected to increase from

 0.8s - 2s in